ChromeUniverse/RedstoneBot/README.md

   * Async functions/API calls

 * Added new project folder structure - Special thanks to Kriasoft and their [Folder Structure Conventions](https://github.com/KriaSoft/Folder-Structure-Conventions)

+* Added foolproofness - commands are only executed if server is in the appropriate state (i.e. the bot won't try to open the server once it's already online)